 How the IMF helps to promote financial system soundness

 The IMF promotes financial system soundness in member countries through its ongoing bilateral and multilateral surveillance, the design of its lending programs, and the provision of technical assistance.
-A Financial Sector Assessment Handbook, published by the IMF and World Bank in September 2005, provides an overview of key issues and sound practices in the assessment of financial systems and in the design of policy responses, including regarding the use and dissemination of Financial Soundness Indicators.

 IMF-supported programs often include measures to strengthen member countries' financial systems.
 In addition to providing financial assistance, the IMF assists members in identifying and diagnosing financial system problems; designing strategies for systemic reforms and bank restructuring; and ensuring that such strategies are consistent with, and supported by, appropriate macroeconomic and other structural policies.
-Examples of programs with important financial sector components include Greece, Iceland, and Ireland.
+Examples of recent programs with important financial sector components include Cyprus, Greece, Iceland, and Ireland.

 Technical assistance provided by the IMF helps member countries to implement specific reforms to develop and strengthen their financial systems.
 Such assistance may include training and advice on monetary and macroprudential policy frameworks, debt management, foreign exchange and capital market development, the design of payment systems and deposit insurance arrangements, regulatory and supervisory frameworks governing the activities of financial institutions, and strategies for crisis preparedness, management, and bank resolution.